microsoft/PSDocs/README.md

 ## Disclaimer

-This project is to be considered a **proof-of-concept** and **not a supported product**.
+This project is open source and **not a supported product**.

+If you are experiencing problems, have a feature request, or a question, please check for an [issue] on GitHub.
-If you have any problems please check our GitHub [issues] page.
-If you do not see your problem captured, please file a new issue and follow the provided template.
+If you do not see your problem captured, please file a new issue, and follow the provided template.

 ## Getting the modules